kafejo/Storyboard-reference/README.md

 ## How can we do this?

 We create our own Storyboard reference.
-Firstly we need to define our storyboard type which will be a foundation for defining our storyboards.
+First, we need to define our storyboard type, which will be a foundation for the definition of our storyboards.

 ```swift
 protocol StoryboardType {
     static var name: String { get }
 }
 ```
-Simply as that - storyboad have to have name.
+Simple as that - storyboads have to have a name.
 Now we need storyboard reference to a view controller.
-It should specify in which storyboard the controller lies, what its ID is and what type it should be.
+It should specify in which storyboard the controller lies, what is its ID and what type should it be.

 ```swift
 struct StoryboardReference<S: StoryboardType, T> {
     let id: String
 }
 ```
-where S is our storyboard type, T is controller type and id is our storyboardID.
+where `S` is our storyboard type, `T` is controller type and `id` is our storyboard ID.
 Now we have all we need to create the `instantiate()` function.

 ```swift
 struct StoryboardReference<S: StoryboardType, T> {